 Theodore S. TURNER Non-Partisan Position No. 2 King County Judge Theodore S. Turner, 23 years in Superior Court, helped establish the innovative criminal law panel, designated to improve the administration of criminal justice.
-He promoted a survey of criminal prosecutions.
+He promoted a survey of criminal cases which exposed the causes of delay in criminal prosecutions.
 As a result of the many studies and reforms in which he has actively participated, the time lag in criminal cases in King County has been significantly reduced.
 His re-election was recommended by a vote of 60 per cent of the lawyers in the Seattle-King County Bar Association Poll.